 “I’m going to gut all the rooms, then I’m just going to rebuild them.”
 The interior and exterior of the building will be renovated and the property will be brought up to code, Kelly said.
 “It will be like a brand-new apartment.”

-Motel tenant Hal Hannon said he will be able to find another place, but fears others will not be able to do so.
+Motel tenant Hal Hannon said he will be able to find another place.
+However he fears others will not be able to do so.

 “They are not going to find a place … I know they are going to be homeless.”